pocketworks/appero-sdk-ios/README.md

     }
 }
 ```

+The UI text is configurable through the Appero dashboard and can be configured separately for the negative and neutral/positive flow.

 Use the property `shouldShowAppero` to determine whether or not to prompt should be shown based on the experience score and whether feedback has already been submitted.